EnviDat/datacite-websnap/README.md

 To confirm you have the correct repository ID you can call the [DataCite API client endpoint](https://support.datacite.org/reference/get_clients-id).

-If you do not know the repository ID but do know a specific DOI that belongs the repository:
+If you do not know the repository ID but do know a specific DOI that belongs to the repository:
 1. Navigate to [DataCite Commons](https://commons.datacite.org/)
 2. Enter the DOI in the search box.
 For example: 10.16904/envidat.576
 3. Click on the record and then click "Download Metadata", select "DataCite JSON"